jfblanchard/batch-image-resize/README.md

 # Image Resizer

-A mimple python desktop tool that batch resizes images while maintaining high quality.
+A simple python desktop tool that batch resizes images while maintaining high quality.
 Has a simple GUI interface with progress tracking.

 ## Features